 Treating Dog Ear Infection

 Dogs (and cats) are prone to ear infections because of the conformation of the ear itself.
-Human ear canals are straight.
-But the pet’s ear canal is shaped like an L. Debris and moisture can become trapped in the foot of that L, creating a perfect percolating environment for nasty agents to set up housekeeping.
+Human ear canals are straight, unlike the L-shaped pet’s ear canal.
+Debris and moisture can become trapped in the foot of that L, creating a perfect percolating environment for nasty agents to set up housekeeping.
+Some dogs invite you to rub their itchy ears with moans and groans.

-Dog ear infections just like canine hot spots also quite often develop due to allergies.
+Dog ear infections just like canine hot spots, also often develop because of allergies.
 If your dog has seasonal allergies, you’ll need to be extra vigilant.
 When dogs enjoy hot water games like hose tag, getting water inside the ears can predispose to earache and dog ear infection.

 KEEPING DOG EARS HEALTHY